kaypro283/simple-exponential-smoothing-mbasic/README.md

 This project is provided for educational and historical computing purposes.
 No license specified.

 ## Author
-Christopher D. Van Der Kaay, Ph.D.
+Christopher D. van der Kaay, Ph.D.